Omat34/PITCHIFY-WRLD/README.md

 # PITCHIFY-WRLD
-This will be to create the best blogging website
+This is a blogging website